oslomarketsolutions/website/src/pages/en/products/index.md

     image: /img/productsPagePlaceholder.png
     overline: 'Funds and portfolio reporting '
     text: >-
-      Engage your customers and help them save more with a reliable platform that is easy to adjust and works just as well on all size of devices.
-      Integrated with Centevo's platform, ProInvest or SS&Cs Tradex these portals support monthly fund subscriptions, switch, moving to ASK and IPS (for Norwegian accounts) and much more.
-OMS can handle advanced performance calculations, attribution as well as online onboarding, trading and PDF export of a monthly portfolio report.
+      Engage your customers and help them invest more with a modern web solution.
+Integrated with the Centevo platform, ProInvest from Tieto or SS&C/Advent’s Tradex, these portals support monthly fund subscriptions, switch, subscription and redemption.
+OMS can handle advanced performance calculations, attribution as well as online onboarding and PDF export of a monthly portfolio report.
   sectionHeader:
     header: Investor portals
     subHeader: >-